bmbuncher/Prob-CWeb/README.md

 <sub><sup><sup>3</sup>National Center for Supercomputing Applications, Urbana IL 61801 USA</sup></sub>

-This repository contains supplementary material for Probabilistic cosmic web classification using fast-generated training data (https://arxiv.org/abs/1912.04412).
+### This repository contains supplementary material for Probabilistic cosmic web classification using fast-generated training data (https://arxiv.org/abs/1912.04412).

+## Summary

 We describe a novel trained machine learning algorithm we developed to classify individual cosmic web particles as members of halos/clusters, filaments, and voids.
 We trained a random forest algorithm using a "fast-generated" dataset.
 This dataset was designed to approximate the large-scale features of the cosmic web using pre-determined generation algorithm.
 While this model lacks physical detail, it can be used to generate training data at a fraction of the cost of an N-body simulation without affecting classification accuracy.
 This algorithm is described in detail in Section 2.1, and we demonstrate the robustness of its predictions in in Section 4.